 This week, I graduated from my undergrad in Media Production.
 Like a lot of immigrant families with dreams for their children to be doctors, lawyers, and engineers, my parents still ask me what my major is because it falls in none of the above.

 Stepping into my first RTA (Radio and Television Arts, now known as Media Production) class, I instantly realized something was different.
-It was there like a wild elephant in the room but only I could see it.
+It was there like an elephant in the room but only I could see it.
 Turns out it wasn’t something, but rather it was someone.

 It was me.